ModyQyW/vue2-vuetify-admin/README.md

     ```

   - If you are Chinese, maybe you should set mirrors
-- Git is also required.
+- Git is also required
   - [git for Windows/Linux](https://git-scm.com/downloads)
-  - Using [Homebrew](https://brew.sh/) to install git on Mac is recommended.
+  - Using [Homebrew](https://brew.sh/) to install git on Mac is recommended

 ### Installing